-CCE ID Configur ation(s) Built-In/ Enhanced Prod- uct Audit Procedure Recommended Parameter Value From the vSphere Web Client, go to Networking >> Select a distributed port group >> Manage >> Settings >> Properties.
-View the Override port policies. or From a PowerCLI command prompt, while connected to the vCenter server run the following command: Get-VDPortgroup Get-View Select Name, @{N="VlanOverrideAllowed";E={\$Config.Policy.VlanOverrideAllowed}}, @{N="UplinkTeamingOverrideAllowed";E={\$Config.Policy.UplinkTeamingOve rrideAllowed}}, @{N="SecurityPolicyOverrideAllowed";E={\$Config.Policy.SecurityPolicyOverrideAllowed}}, @{N="IpfixOverrideAllowed";E={\$Config.Policy.IpfixOverrideAllowed}}, @{N="BlockOverrideAllowed";E={\$Config.Policy.BlockOverrideAllowed}}, @{N="ShapingOverrideAllowed";E={\$Config.Policy.ShapingOverrideAllowed}}, @{N="VendorConfigOverrideAllowed";E={\$Config.Policy.VendorConfigOverrideAllowed}}, @{N="TrafficFilterOverrideAllowed";E={\$Config.Policy.TrafficFilterOve}} Parameter Value disabled rrideAllowed}}, @{N="PortConfigResetAtDisconnect";E={\$Config.Policy.PortConfigResetAtDisconnect}} Sort Name Note: This was broken up into multiple lines for readability.
+CCE ID Configur ation(s) Built-In/ Enhanced Prod- uct Audit Procedure Recommended Parameter Value CCE- 8437 NIST800 53-VI- Enhanced vCent er From the vSphere Web Client, go to Networking >> Select a distributed port group >> Manage >> Settings >> Properties .
+View the Override port policies. disabled 8-9 VC-CFG- or 00440 From a PowerCLI command prompt, while connected to the vCenter server run the following command: Get-VDPortgroup Get-View Select Name, @{N="VlanOverrideAllowed";E={\$Config.Policy.VlanOverrideAllowed}}, @{N="UplinkTeamingOverrideAllowed";E={\$Config.Policy.UplinkTeamingOve rrideAllowed}}, @{N="SecurityPolicyOverrideAllowed";E={\$Config.Policy.SecurityPolicyO verrideAllowed}}, @{N="IpfixOverrideAllowed";E={\$Config.Policy.IpfixOverrideAllowed}}, @{N="BlockOverrideAllowed";E={\$.Config.Policy.BlockOverrideAllowed}}, @{N="ShapingOverrideAllowed"; E={\$Config.Policy.ShapingOverrideAllowed }}, @{N="VendorConfigOverrideAllowed";E={\$Config.Policy.VendorConfigOverr ideAllowed}}, @{N="TrafficFilterOverrideAllowed";E={\$Config.Policy.TrafficFilterOve rrideAllowed}}, @{N="PortConfigResetAtDisconnect"; E={\$Config.Policy.PortConfigResetAt Disconnect}} Sort Name Note: This was broken up into multiple lines for readability.
 Either paste as is into a PowerShell script or combine into one line and run.
 This does not apply to the reset port configuration on disconnect policy.
-If any port level overrides are enabled and not documented, this is a finding.
-CCE- 8437 9-7 NIST800 53-VI- VC-CFG- 00442 Enhanced vCent er From the vSphere Client, select the vCenter server at the top of the hierarchy and go to Alarms >> Definitions. or Enabled
+If any port-level overrides are enabled and not documented, this is a finding.
+CCE- 8437 NIST800 53-VI- Enhanced vCent er From the vSphere Client, select the vCenter server at the top of the hierarchy and go to Alarms >> Definitions.
+Enabled 9-7 VC-CFG- 00442 61 or

-CCE ID Configur ation(s) Built-In/ Enhanced Prod- uct Audit Procedure Recommended Parameter Value From a PowerCLI command prompt, while connected to the vCenter server run the following command: Get-AlarmDefinition Where {\$ExtensionData.Info.Expression.Expression.EventTypeId -eq "esx.problem.vmsyslogd.remote.failure"} Select Name,Enabled,@{N="EventTypeId";E={\$ExtensionData.Info.Expression.Expression.Expression.EventTypeId}} If there is no alarm created to alert if an ESXi host can no longer reach its syslog server, this is a finding.
-CCE- 8438 0-5 NIST800 53-VI- VC-CFG- 00445 Built-in vCent er If IP-based storage is not used, this is not applicable.
+CCE ID Configur ation(s) Built-In/ Enhanced Prod- uct Audit Procedure Recommended Parameter Value From a PowerCLI command prompt, while connected to the vCenter server run the following command: Get-AlarmDefinition Where {\$ExtensionData.Info.Expression.Expression.EventTypeId -eq "esx.problem.vmsyslogd.remote.failure"} Select Name,Enabled,@{N="EventTypeId";E={\$ExtensionData.Info.Expression.Expr ession.EventTypeId}} If there is no alarm created to alert if an ESXi host can no longer reach its syslog server, this is a finding CCE- 8438 0-5 NIST800 53-VI- VC-CFG- 00445 Built-in vCent er a finding.
+If IP-based storage is not used, this is not applicable.
 IP-based storage (iSCSI, NFS, VSAN) VMkernel port groups must be in a dedicated VLAN that can be on a common standard or distributed virtual switch that is logically separated from other traffic types.
 The check for this will be unique per environment.
 From the vSphere Client, select Networks >> Distributed Port Groups and review the VLANs associated with any IP-based storage VMkernels.
 If any IP-based storage networks are not isolated from other traffic types, this is a finding.
-Unique IP Addresses CCE- 8438 1-3 NIST800 53-VI- VC-CFG- 00447 Built-in vCent er Log in to the vCenter server and view the local administrators group membership.
+Unique IP ad- dresses CCE- 8438 1-3 NIST800 53-VI- VC-CFG- 00447 Built-in vCent er Log in to the vCenter server and view the local administrators group membership.
 If the local administrators group contains users and/or groups that are not vCenter Administrators such as "Domain Admins", this is a finding.
-Only necessary users and groups CCE- 8438 2-1 NIST800 53-VI- VC-CFG- 00450 Built-in vCent er From the vSphere Client, go to Home >> Networking.
+Only necessary us- ers and groups CCE- 8438 2-1 NIST800 53-VI- VC-CFG- 00450 Built-in vCent er From the vSphere Client, go to Home >> Networking.
 Select a distributed port group, click Edit, then go to Security. or From a PowerCLI command prompt, while connected to the vCenter server run the following commands: Get-VDSwitch Get-VDSecurityPolicy Get-VDPortgroup ?{\$IsUplink -eq \$false} Get-VDSecurityPolicy If the Forged Transmits policy is set to accept for a non-uplink port, this is a finding. reject